 Cranial base surgery has a long tradition at the University of Pittsburgh.
-The UPMC Center for Cranial Base Surgery—under the current direction of Paul Gardner, MD, and Georgios Zenonos, MD, in the Department of Neurological Surgery and Carl Snyderman, MD, MBA, in the Department of Otolaryngology—is the first skull base center to be established in North America and has pioneered both transcranial microscopic and endoscopic endonasal approaches to the skull base and brain.
-Georgios Zenonos, MD, L. Dade Lunsford, MD, established the first Gamma Knife center in North America at UPMC in 1987, and was also the first to introduce radiosurgery for the non-operative treatment of skull base tumors.
+The UPMC Center for Cranial Base Surgery—under the current direction of Paul Gardner, MD, and Georgios Zenonos, MD, in the Department of Neurological Surgery, and Carl Snyderman, MD, MBA, Eric Wang, MD, and Andrew McCall, MD, in the Department of Otolaryngology—is the first skull base center to be established in North America and has pioneered both transcranial microscopic and endoscopic endonasal approaches to the skull base and brain.
+Together with their partners in the Departments of Otolaryngology, Oculoplastics, and Plastic Surgery, they continue to advance the field through improvement of surgical techniques as well as molecular strategies for treating skull base disease.
+They also work in regular collaboration with L. Dade Lunsford, MD, who established the first Gamma Knife center in North America at UPMC in 1987, and was also the first to introduce radiosurgery for the non-operative treatment of skull base tumors.

 The concept of team surgery allows the center to select the best surgical approach for each tumor, with a surgical plan designed around the particular needs of the individual patient.
 Treatment is designed to offer the best surgical outcome with the least side effects and maximal preservation of function.
 A full array of transcranial approaches, minimally invasive keyhole approaches and endoscopic endonasal approaches are routinely applied with proven and studied success.
-The UPMC Center for Cranial Base Surgery is also a major teaching destination for surgeons and other health care professionals looking to learn more about these techniques.
+The UPMC Center for Cranial Base Surgery is also a major teaching and research destination for surgeons and other health care professionals looking to learn more about these techniques.
 Faculty teach three courses a year at UPMC, featuring live surgery and hands-on laboratory work.
 They also travel the world teaching these procedures to the next generation of skull base surgeons.